 - 1. The Council supports offshore development in the Ocean SAMP area that is consistent with the Ocean SAMP goals which are to: - i.
 Foster a properly functioning ecosystem that can be both ecologically effective and economically beneficial; - ii.
 Promote and enhance existing uses; and - iii.
 Encourage marine-based economic development that considers the aspirations of local communities and is consistent and complementary to the state's overall economic development needs and goals. - 2.
 The Council supports the policy of increasing renewable energy production in Rhode Island.
 The Coucil also recognizes: - i.
 Offshore wind energy currently represents the greatest potential for utility-scale renewable energy generation in Rhode Island; - ii.
 Offshore renewable energy development is a means of mitigating the potential effects of global climate change; - iii.
 Offshore renewable energy development will diversify Rhode Island's energy portfolio; - iv.
 Offshore renewable energy development will aid in meeting the goals set forth in Rhode Island's Renewable Energy Standard; - v.
 Marine renewable energy has the potential to assist in the redevelopment of urban waterfronts and ports. - 3.
 The policies and standards contained herein supersede Sections 300.3 and 300.8 of the Rhode Island Coastal Resources Management Program (RICRMP) only for the jurisdictional area of the Ocean SAMP.
-Dredging and dredge disposal activities remain governed by Section 300.9 of the RICRMP. - 4.
-Offshore Developments proposed to be sited in State waters shall not have a significant adverse impact on the natural resources or existing human uses described in the Ocean SAMP.
+Dredging and dredge disposal activities remain governed by Section 300.9 of the RICRMP. - 2.4.
+Renewable Energy and Large-scale Offshore Developments proposed to be sited in State waters pursuant to the Ocean SAMP shall not have a significant adverse impact on the natural resources or existing human uses of thedescribed in the Ocean SAMP area.
 Offshore Developments proposed to be sited in State waters are bound by all the applicable provisions listed in Chapter 11, The Policies of the Ocean SAMP.
-Where the Council determines that impacts on the natural resources or human uses of the SAMP area through the pre-construction, construction, operation, or decommissioning phases of a project constitute significant adverse impacts, the Council shall require that the applicant modify the proposal to avoid and/or mitigate the impacts or the Council shall deny the proposal. - 5.
-The Council may require the applicant to fund a program to mitigate the potential impacts of a proposed Offshore Development to natural resources and existing human uses.
+Where the Council determines that impacts on the natural resources or human uses of the SAMP area through the pre-construction, construction, operation, or decommissioning phases of a project constitute significant detrimental adverse impacts, the Council shall require that the applicant modify the proposal to avoid and/or mitigate the impacts or the Council shall deny the proposal.

+3.5.The Council may require the applicant to fund a program to mitigate the potential impacts of a proposed Renewable Energy or Large scale Offshore Development to natural resources and existing human uses.
 The mitigation program may be used to support restoration projects, additional monitoring, preservation, or research activities on the impacted resource or site.